Skip to main content

 Security cameras, requiring each courthouse, shopping mall, and business within a shopping mall to operate a security camera at all times, requiring each video and audio recording to be stored for 60 days after recording

-This bill would require each courthouse, shopping mall, and each business establishment within a shopping mall to have at least one functional video camera in operation at all times.
+• Cameras: Each courthouse, shopping mall, and business within a mall must have at least one functional camera with audio that operates at all times and records the primary entrance.

 Subjects